 Scriptless test automation needs to be designed by an expert who utilizes experience/expertise to create an optimized set of keywords.
 Most commonly used arithmetic calculations like finding the average, calculating interest, file operations like reading/writing from/to excel/CSV/plain text, etc, database operations like establishing connections to different DBS, fetching data, etc are converted to keywords and kept ready before the application is ready.
 This will reduce the automation time and enhance ROI right from the initial stages of implementing test automation.

-Time taken to fix changes in UI would be lower than in the traditional approach, as all the assets used for automation would be stored in a repository.
+The time taken to fix changes in UI would be lower than in the traditional approach, as all the assets used for automation would be stored in a repository.
 A change made at the repository will reflect in all instances that utilize the asset.

 In a scriptless approach, stakeholders can be involved in the initial stage itself and provide appropriate feedback to ensure the test focus is correct

 Following are the steps to implement scriptless test automation

 - Select a well-established framework like Robot Framework, Cucumber

 - Create a central repository that defines assets used in keywords.
 It can be an XPath / CSS path of elements used in keywords.
 It can be a key-value pair

 - Keys should be unique and aptly named so that even non-technical persons should identify the asset used